canjs/can-view-scope/docs/prototype.get.md

 ## Use

-`scope.get(key)` looks up a value in the current scope's context.
+`scope.get(key)` looks up a value in the current scope’s context.
 Values can be looked up in the parent `scope` object by prefixing the key with `"../"`.
-[can-view-scope::find find] can also be used to search in the parent's context after the initial context is explored.
+[can-view-scope::find find] can also be used to search in the parent’s context after the initial context is explored.
 For example:

 ```js
 var list = [{name: "Justin"}, {name: "Brian"}];